dwyl/learn-dart/README.md

 a = 'hello'
 ```

-On this exemple the varible a is first declared,
+In this example the variable `a` is first declared,
 then on another line initialised.
 On the last line the new `'hello` value is assigned to `a`.